The Lab – Then and Now

 With the exception of a physical file server which will be virtualized soon, the lab is used 100% for VMware virtualization.
 The DL385 G2 hardware is deployed as vSphere (FT compatible) hosts.
 These make nice virtual infrastructure hosts with plenty of power to run many VMs including additional ESX hosts deployed as VMs for testing various things.
 For quite some time now I’ve been running the pair in a two-host cluster, one as an ESX host and the other as an ESXi host.
 This may seem odd but VMware does support the mixed configuration.
 The reason for the mix is that I need to stay up to speed on both platforms.
 A mixed cluster is a good way to do that and it has actually uncovered an incompatibility issue which I was able to report to VMware.

 The lab has seen a few exciting additions in the past month.
 I recently picked up an EMC Celerra NS-120 Unified Storage SAN which added a second rack to my lab as well as two 220V 30 Amp Single Phase circuits to provide the power to it.
 An additional HP StorageWorks 2/8V fibre channel switch should arrive tomorrow to complete a pair for more in depth NPIV testing and to extend the SAN fabric from the HP MSA1000 SAN to the EMC Celerra NS-120 SAN.
-Arriving soon will be NetApp FAS3000 Series storage.
+Arriving soon will be NetApp FAS3050c storage.
 With the new EMC and NetApp storage, I should be able to retire the HP MSA1000 SAN.
-It’s a decent SAN but it’s pretty old, slow’ish, and its a one trick FC pony - not nearly as full featured as the EMC and NetApp offerings.
-I’m looking forward to things like Dedupe (3D), Thin Provisioning, File Level Retention (FLR), Replication, etc. Finally, a pair of Emulex dual port fibre channel PCI-Express HBAs which support NPIV.
+It’s a decent SAN but it’s pretty old, slow’ish, and its a one trick FC pony – not nearly as full featured as the EMC and NetApp offerings.
+I’m looking forward to things like Dedupe (3D), Thin Provisioning, File Level Retention (FLR), Replication, etc. And finally, a pair of dual port fibre channel PCI-Express HBAs which support NPIV, courtesy of Emulex.

 Rack 1 (three 110V 20 Amp circuits)